 For some, clean eating means a strict diet with nothing but whole foods and no room for flexibility.
 However to me, clean eating means doing your best to eat healthy MOST of the time.
 The bottom line is that clean eating is consuming food in its most natural state, or as close to it as possible so it's not processed or refined.

-Why incorporate clean eating into meal prep?
+How to incorporate clean eating into meal prep

 If you're making a big batch of food for the work week, you'll want to make sure you're using wholesome ingredients in order to get the health benefits of meal prep.
 Don't get me wrong: sometimes store-bought condiments that may have added sugars or fats have their place in cutting down prep time, but if you're looking to eat healthier, you're going to want to stay away from most processed foods.